- Search The Registry

 Some, like Charlie Sifford and Lee Elder, went on to stellar careers and became well-known.
 But many others, such as Teddy Rhodes, James Black, Bill Spiller, Nathaniel Starks, and Joe Roach, never got that opportunity.
 In those days, the Professional Golf Association of America (PGA) fought hard and, until 1961, successfully maintained its all-white status.
 Black golfers (then) created their organization of touring professionals, even if it meant playing in less than comparable settings.
 Tampa, Florida was one stop on their tour; Miami was another.
 The Miami competition, called the North-South Tournament, was played in Miami Springs and was considered one of the best organized on the circuit.

-John M. Shippen Jr., an African American laborer who helped in the construction of New York's Shinnecock Hills course, managed in 1896 to enter and play in the Second U.S. Open Championship, which was held at Shinnecock Hills.
+John M. Shippen Jr., an African American laborer who helped construct New York's Shinnecock Hills course, managed in 1896 to enter and play in the Second U.S. Open Championship, which was held at the Shinnecock Hills.
 Shippen finished in fifth place, seven strokes off the winning pace.
 African Americans' involvement in golf has included some who held administrative positions and others, like Joe Bartholomew of New Orleans, who built courses themselves.
 Bartholomew's white friends were so impressed with his skills as a greenskeeper that they sponsored him in architect school in New York, yet the New Orleans society refused to allow Bartholomew to play on the very course that he designed.

 Other histories of Black golfers range from the sheer anger (over racism) of Bill Spiller to the non-confrontational Teddy Rhodes, arguably the best Black golfer ever, before Tiger Woods.
 Spiller, a supremely talented golfer from California, refused to accept the “go-along-to-get-along” style many Blacks used to survive white hostility and racist laws.
 On the other hand, Rhodes preferred to let his clubs speak for him.
 On a later summer day in 1925, a group of African Americans interested in solidarity for minority golfers met in the 12th Street Branch of Washington (D.C.)
 YMCA.